kultie/Unity-Behaviour-Tree/README.md

 Added basic elements of BTs: Composite nodes (Sequence, Selector), Leaf and some Decorator(Inverter) Feel free to use this for your Unity project.

+# Namespace
+Kultie.BehaviourTree

+# Components
+## Context
+- All the data for the tree will contains in here.
+- All node in the tree will use this as the intermediate to communicate with eachother
+- Create your own Context and extending it by BehaviourContext class

+## Root
+- Root of the tree, these just a place holder and make sense for all you english speaker since tree start will composite node is not understandable
+- Create Root using a context an a composite node

+## Action Node
+- Node that perform an action
+- Create your own Action Node by extending Action class

+## Composite Node
+- Node that contains nodes, these node are the "direction" for the tree
+- Create by list of nodes or using params in c#
+- There are already built-in Sequence and Selector.
+- Create your own Composite Node by extending Composite class

+## Decorator Node
+- Node that change the result of Action Node
+- Create your own Decorator Node by extending Decorator class

+# How to Use
+- Create how many nodes as you want
+- Create a root
+- Calling root.Update(dt, context) in the Update method of MonoBehavior